-I love spinach and add it to almost everything I cook, so this was going to form the basis for my first recipe.
+I love spinach and add it to almost everything I cook.
 After much ‘uhhming’ and ‘ahhhing’ I recalled a side dish/accompaniment from Sri Lanka called a Gotukola (scientific name – Centella Asiatica) Mallung (meaning a dish made from uncooked greens).
 I LOVE gotukola mallung and this gave me the idea of trying a Spinach Curry Pesto.

 I’ve made pesto before but never with spinach and thought this might just be close enough to give that same fresh taste and flavour that you get when eating a mouthful of gotukola.

 A truly delicious and versatile little dish that is quick and easy to make.
 It is suitable for vegans & vegetarians and being dairy/gluten free it’s a handy recipe to have at the ready for any occasion.
 Fresh, raw and chunky Spinach Curry Pesto was made and here’s how to do it.

 3-4 garlic cloves (can add more for a more garlicy flavour)